 Euchar Gravina (b.
-1994) is a composer, artistic and music director from Malta based in London.
+1994) is a composer from Malta based in London.
 His output ranges from pieces for soloists and chamber ensembles to electronic music, choral works and orchestral compositions.

-He was the recipient of the special jury prize at the APS National Composition Competition (2015) with Stabat Mater, Euchar was the composer-in-residence with the young ensembles at Sage Gateshead (2017/18) and currently a Britten Pears Young Artist (2019/20), ahead of performances at Aldeburgh Festival 2020.
-He has also been awarded a place on the Peter Reynolds Composition Studio 2020, as part of the Vale of Glamorgan Festival.
+The recipient of the special jury prize at the APS National Composition Competition (2015) with Stabat Mater, Euchar was the composer-in-residence with the young ensembles at Sage Gateshead (2017/18).
+He is currently a Britten Pears Young Artist (2019/20), ahead of performances at Aldeburgh Festival 2020/1, and has also been awarded a place on the Peter Reynolds Composition Studio 2020/1, as part of the Vale of Glamorgan Festival.
 His choral work ‘Soneto XIII’, in memory of journalist Daphne Caruana Galizia, has received multiple performances in the UK and his score to the documentary ‘Children of the Underground’ has travelled between museums in Malta and the Netherlands.

-Euchar is the Artistic Director at Waterloo Festival, an annual festival in the heart of London which brings together artists, musicians and the local neighbourhood, and has been recently appointed Artistic Director at St. John's Waterloo ahead of a redevelopment project which will transform the venue into a more accessible and inclusive hub for arts, heritage and community.
+Euchar is the Artistic Director at Waterloo Festival, an annual festival in the heart of London which brings together artists, musicians and the local neighbourhood, and has been recently appointed Artistic Director at St John's Waterloo ahead of a redevelopment project which will transform the venue into a more accessible and inclusive hub for arts and the community.

-Following studies in piano and organ, Euchar read composition at the Royal Academy of Music (London) with Simon Bainbridge and Edmund Finnis, participating in masterclasses and lessons with Oliver Knussen, Bent Sørensen, Magnus Lindberg, Anssi Karttunen, Judith Weir and Michael Finnissy, amongst others.
-At the Academy, Euchar also followed classes in choral conducting with Patrick Russill.
+Following studies in piano and organ, Euchar read composition at the Royal Academy of Music (London) with Simon Bainbridge and Edmund Finnis and participated in masterclasses and lessons with Oliver Knussen, Bent Sørensen, Magnus Lindberg and Judith Weir, amongst others.
+At the Academy, Euchar also took classes in choral conducting with Patrick Russill.

-Alongside, Euchar directs community choirs in Waterloo and Southwark, teaches piano and he is also a singer with the London Symphony Orchestra.
+When not composing, Euchar directs community choirs in Waterloo and Southwark and teaches piano.
+He also sings tenor with the London Symphony Chorus.

 Euchar has been generously supported by the Janatha Stubbs Foundation, the BOV Joseph Calleja Foundation and is a recipient of Arts Scholarship, financed by the Government of Malta.